Wine & Mindfulness?

 *According to Dr. Paul Zak inter-personal touch raises oxytocin, reduces cardiovascular stress and improves the immune system.

-What the main components of wine are?
+Now the main components of wine

 The wine is made mostly of water, but what makes you feel a little loose and happy after the first glass is ethanol alcohol.
 But that’s not all.
 Wine consists of a long list of ingredients as shown in the image below.
 The most important ones are: acid, esters, minerals, sugar, glycerol, sulphites, amino acid and phenols.